 French Quarter & Faubourg Tremé

-Called the Vieux Carré (old square), this picturesque soul of the city that most people envision, the views that enable visitors to walk out of their hotels and feel wholly transported to the late 17th and early 18th centuries, when Quarter was built.
+Called the Vieux Carré (old square), this is the picturesque soul of the city that most people envision—visitors walk out of their hotels and feel wholly transported to the late 17th and early 18th centuries, when the Quarter was built.
 In the French Quarter, you are ensconced in the total N.O. experience—from the serene to the sybaritic.
 The Tremé (just across Rampart Street) has a few lodging options, offering proximity at a lower price point.

 Best for: First-time visitors; short-term visitors; historians; architecture buffs; partiers; everyone.

 Drawbacks: During high season it can be bustling with tourists and goings-on.
 It's genrally pricier than other areas, and valet parking can add to the wallop.

 Marigny & Bywater